sallyxp/Personal-Portfolio/README.md

 The first item is a Week-Day-Scheduler, there is a brief description of it, a screenshot, a link to its Github Repository and another link to the deployed webpage.

 The second item is an earlier project, a random password generator.
-There is again an image of its landing page, a brief description, a link to its Github Repository and

-also to its deployed website.
+There is again an image of its landing page, a brief description, a link to its Github Repository and also to its deployed website.

+The third item, a Few Fries Short, is a recent group collaboration written in node.js, javascript and mySQL2.
+It uses the Model-View-Controller paradigm and allows the user to write reviews and comment on others (if logged into the system).

-There is a small footer at the base of the page.
+There is a sticky footer at the base of the page.

 # Technologies Used

 The site is written using HTML 5, CSS 3, Materialize, Bootstrap and JavaScript.
 Images have been cited within the repository.
 Public images have been obtained via

 unsplash.com.
 Icons have been used from Font Awesome.

+# Contributors
+I should like to thank:
+Brian Lewicki and JJ Ying from Unsplash whose royalty-free images I have used within this project.

 # Licence